1913 Studebaker strike: Background

-The Industrial Workers of the World (IWW) was founded in 1905 as a radical anti-capitalist labor union.
+The Industrial Workers of the World (IWW) was founded in 1905 as an anti-capitalist labor union.
 Compared to the American Federation of Labor, the IWW was more radical and militant in its actions, and during the early 1900s was involved in several large labor strikes, such as the 1912 Lawrence textile strike and the 1913 Paterson silk strike.
 In 1909 and 1910, the IWW had led organizing campaigns in the city of Detroit, but the results of these drives were short-lived.
-Around this same time, the city was developing a reputation as a major center in the automotive industry, and in 1911, in response to several requests, IWW organizer William E. Trautmann began a concerted effort to organize autoworkers in the city, forming the Auto Workers' Industrial Union Local 16, a local union of the IWW.
+Around this same time, the city was developing a reputation as a major center in the automotive industry; in 1911, in response to several requests, IWW organizer William E. Trautmann began a concerted effort to organize autoworkers in the city, forming the Auto Workers' Industrial Union Local 16, a local union of the IWW.
 Through 1912, the local faced problems with attracting members.
 Discussing Detroit around this time, one historian would later say the city was one of "the most aggressively anti-union open-shop metropolis in the country", while another stated it was "the least unionized city in the country".
 The Employers' Association of Detroit (EAD), which had been formed by manufacturers and employers in the early 1900s to oppose craft unionism, played an important role in preventing a strong union presence in the city, as they published a blacklist of labor organizers and workers sympathetic to organized labor and provided strikebreakers to companies facing industrial action.
 Additionally, the Detroit Police Department was generally hostile towards organized labor.